QuizzityMC/eagleradscraft/README.md

 <br>
 Adapted to Canary Craft (ADSCRAFT): QuizzityMC
 <br>
-## Setup Guide
+# This repo is designed purely for Canary Craft and has been optimised for such.

+## If you still want to use it yourself, follow below:
 Welcome to the EaglercraftX server project!
 Here is how you can setup your very own eaglercraft server:
 <br>
 <br>
 First, go to the top of the repo and click on code > codespaces > create codespace
 <br>
 now you have your own free server instance to host eaglercraft.
+You now need to adjust the velocity config to point to your server.
 Next you need to run the setup commands:
 <br>
 <br>
 create 2 terminal tabs and paste in the following snipits: